England's Everest (1904 - 1933)

 Route: Anti-clockwise round of his 1904 record, plus Robinson, Hindscarth, Dale Head, Brandreth, Green Gable, Steeple, Red Pike, Yewbarrow, Esk Pike and Dollywaggon Pike

 Support and pacing: Woodhouse, Richmond, Buckley, Wade, Philipson and Waddington

-Wakefield pushed himself further in 1905 with an anti-clockwise round of 21 fells, consisting of half the peaks that would go on to make the Bob Graham Round.
+Wakefield pushed himself further in 1905 with an anti-clockwise round of 21 fells, nearly double the number of his previous record (albeit with relatively little additional distance or ascent).
+His round comprised precisely half of the peaks that would go on to make the Bob Graham Round.
 He was one of a number of record-holders who felt they could go further than their initial mark.
 Later examples would be Eustace Thomas, Bob Graham, Alan Heaton and Joss Naylor.

 He had originally planned to set out in July, but a leg injury forced postponement.
-Later in August, he was in two minds about whether to set, but John W. Robinson and the Abraham brothers encouraged him to get going when a good weather window appeared.
+Later in August, he was in two minds about whether to make a move, but John W. Robinson and the Abraham brothers encouraged him to get going when a good weather window appeared.

 He set out from Keswick at midnight wearing a lightweight and slightly thread-bare Sedburgh football jersey.
 Robinson was gained via Newlands hause and the “northern ridge”.
 His round was the first to include the Newlands fells.